KinectToVR/k2vr-docs/src/pages/en/buying-kinect.md

 ## Should you even get a Kinect?
 There's other options out there, SlimeVR, Apriltag, Vive trackers obviously, PS Move too. **Kinect is cheap, but it has limitations that might make you want to reconsider.**
-- Sideways tracking is almost inexistent
+- Sideways tracking is almost inexistent.
-- Any poses that involve your head being lower than your waist, e.g. handstands, breakdancing, carthweels, backflips, can't be done.
+- Any poses that involve your head being lower than your waist, e.g. handstands, breakdancing, cartwheels, backflips, can't be done.
-- Joint rotation is far from perfect nuless you provide external data from comaptible devices.
+- Joint rotation is far from perfect unless you provide external data from compatible devices.
 - And most of all, you need a really large room.

 With Xbox 360 Kinect, **you need to stand at least 1.5 meters away** from it for tracking to work, and preferably 2 meters for the best tracking.